abhilash-neog/FactCheckingBioLLMs/README.md

 ```
 - Here test_name can be FCT, Nota or fake depending on which test we want to run
 - Here model_name can be asclepius, alpacare, biomistral or pmc_llama depending on which model we want to run the inference for
+- batch is the batch_size.
+We use different batch sizes like 4,8 and 12.

 ## Evaluation Instructions